 Steady heading side slip

-To fly wings level required a very small right roll input.
-This generated extra drag on the left aileron with an accompanying left yaw and what is referred to as a steady heading side slip.
-With wings level and ball centered, the aircraft would continually turn by a barely perceptible amount.
-With wings level and a constant heading the ball would be slightly out of center (the steady heading side slip).
+The resulting condition inflight is referred to as a steady heading side slip.
+With wings level and ball centered, the aircraft would continually change heading by a barely perceptible amount.
+With wings level and a constant heading the ball would be slightly out of center.
+This is a steady heading side slip.

 Symptoms